Wasabi Wallet Download, Features and CoinJoin Guide

-This is a non-profit Wasabi Wallet tutorial website built to help users understand this privacy-first bitcoin wallet faster: what it does, who it is for, how to install it, how to use it, how to protect privacy, and how CoinJoin works in real-world scenarios.
+This is a non-profit Wasabi Wallet tutorial site built to help users understand this privacy-first Bitcoin wallet more quickly: what it does, who it is for, how to install it, how to use it, how to protect privacy, and how CoinJoin works in real-world use.

 Wasabi is suitable for users who care about privacy, self-custody and UTXO management